 Russian Scientists Devise a Way to Overcome Depression in Oil Wells

-The development of PNRPU will help avoid improper operation of wells and increase their productivity by 85%
+Development by PNRPU will help avoid incorrect well operation and increase their productivity by 85%

-At Perm Polytechnic University, a method has been developed for calculating the optimal parameters of well operation for high efficiency in the extraction of hydrocarbon resources.
-Incorrectly selected well operation parameters can reduce their productivity to only 15%.
-However, the development of PNRPU will help oil workers recover these 85% of oil or gas that disappear with incorrectly set parameters for wells, through correct calculations.
+At Perm Polytechnic University, a method has been developed for calculating the optimal parameters for well operation to achieve high efficiency in hydrocarbon production.
+Incorrectly selected well operation parameters can reduce their productivity to just 15%.
+However, the PNRPU development will help oil workers recover the 85% of oil or gas that disappears when parameters are incorrectly set for wells, by using correct calculations.

-The study, as part of the "Priority 2030" program, proved a direct link between the formation of reservoir depression and the well productivity factor.
+Research within the framework of the "Priority 2030" program has proven a direct link between the formation of reservoir depression and the well productivity coefficient.

 Press service of PNRPU

-To study the effect of cumulative perforation on rock permeability and the likelihood of weakened or destructible areas, PNRPU conducted numerical modeling of the near-wellbore zone.
+To study the effect of cumulative perforation on rock permeability and the likelihood of weakened or destructible areas appearing, PNRPU conducted numerical modeling of the near-wellbore zone.
 The well model included a sample of the production string, cement stone, and a section of reservoir rock with perforation holes.

-We found that when the depression on the formation is increased to 12 MPa, the maximum decrease in the well productivity factor can reach 15%, which indicates the need to find the optimal operating mode of the production well.
+We found that when the depression on the formation is increased to 12 MPa, the maximum decrease in the well productivity coefficient can reach 15%, which indicates the need to find the optimal operating mode for a production well.

 Vadim Derendyaev, Assistant at the Department of Oil and Gas Technologies, PNRPU